 5. Is the scientific evidence on whether climate change causes conflict sufficient to justify action?

 - There is broad consensus in climate-conflict research that the effect of climate change on conflict is neither linear nor direct.
-Rather, it is mediated by social, economic and institutional factors and often characterized by ‘tipping points’.
-There is also broad consensus that climate security risks depend on the specific context.
+Rather, it is mediated by social, economic and institutional factors and often characterised by ‘tipping points’.
+There is also broad consensus that climate-related security risks depend on the specific context.

 - Behind the debate over causality is often the argument that governance factors are more important than environmental factors in causing conflict.
 This is academically an important and perfectly legitimate point to investigate, but it should not obscure the fact that both types of factors are often intertwined in fragile situations, e.g. environmental degradation and weak natural resource governance combine to create fragility.
 For policy-making, it is the response that is crucial – and there is broad (implicit) agreement that improving (natural resource) governance is critical in fragile situations.

 Remaining uncertainties and knowledge gaps do not justify inaction.
 A security policy that demands perfect certainty before initiating precautionary measures is wishful and unlikely to succeed.
 The precautionary principle implies taking action before adverse impacts manifest, as long as the risk is plausible and the action does no harm.